Ovambo people: Traditional religion

-The traditional religion of the Ovambo people is the primary faith of less than 3%, as most state Christianity to be their primary faith.
-The Ovambo's traditional religion envisions a supreme being named Kalunga, with their rites and rituals centered around sacred fire like many ethnic groups in southwestern Africa.
+The traditional religion of the Ovambo people is the primary faith of less than 3%.
+In the 21st century, most state Christianity as their primary faith.
+The Ovambo's traditional religion envisions a supreme being named Kalunga, with their rites and rituals centered around sacred fire.
+This is similar to religious traditions of many ethnic groups in southwestern Africa.
 The Kalunga cosmology states that the Supreme Being created the first man and first woman, who had a daughter and two sons.
-It is the daughter's lineage that created Ovambo people, according to the traditional beliefs of the matrilineal Ovambo people.
+It is the daughter's lineage that created the Ovambo people.
+Their traditional beliefs are expressed through their matrilineal kinship system.

-The rituals involve elaborate fire making and keeping ceremonies, rain making dance, and rites have involved throwing herbs in the fire and inhaling the rising smoke.
-The head priest traditionally was the king of a tribe, and his role was in part to attend to the supernatural spirits and be the chief representative of the Ovambo tribe to the deities.
+The rituals involve elaborate fire making and keeping ceremonies, a rain making dance, and the use of herbs and smoke.
+Certain rites include throwing herbs in the fire and inhaling the rising smoke.
+The head priest traditionally was the king of a tribe.
+His role in part was to attend to the supernatural spirits and be the chief representative of the Ovambo tribe to the deities.

 Christianity

 Christianity arrived among the Ovambo people in the late 19th century.
-The first Finnish missionaries arrived in Ovamboland in the 1870s, and Ovambo predominantly converted and thereof have identified themselves as Lutheran Christians.
-The influence of the Finnish missions not only related to the religion, but cultural practices.
-For example, the typical dress style of the contemporary Ovambo women that includes a head scarf and loose full length maxi, is derived from those of the 19th-century Finnish missionaries.
+The first Finnish missionaries arrived in Ovamboland in the 1870s.
+They were Lutheran and influenced the conversion of Ovambo people to that Protestant faith.
+The Finnish missions influenced both religion and cultural practices.
+For example, the typical dress style of contemporary Ovambo women, which includes a head scarf and loose full-length maxi, was derived from those of the 19th-century Finnish missionaries.